 - maintaining adequate booking records;

 - to detect and protect against fraud and crime;

 - to make sure we are following our own internal procedures so we can deliver the best services;

-- for monitoring service quality and business procedure compliance;
+- for monitoring service quality (including managing, facilitating and/or improving the provision of our services to you) and business procedure compliance;

 - establishing, exercising or defending our legal rights in the event of a claim;